sghiassy/StateKit/README.md

 #### A State's Messages

-Messages are defined as the top level of the state's dictionary entry.
+Messages are defined at the top level of the state's dictionary entry.
 To add the messages `apiRespondedSuccess` and `apiRespondedError` to the root state we would do the following:

 ```objective-c
 NSDictionary *chart = @{@"root":@{